 (The photo about is from Rue de Petite Champlain in the Old City area of Quebec City.)

-We want to take a moment to explain the city’s two parts:
+We want to take a moment to explain the city's two parts, geographically speaking:

 Furthermore, Quebec City is a UNESCO World Heritage Site!
-This is mostly because of these walls, or ramparts.
-It’s the most complete example of a walled city in North America.
+This is mostly because of these walls, or ramparts as they're called.
+It's the most complete example of a walled city in North America.

-We found everything to be incredibly walkable and didn’t get into a vehicle once while staying in the city.
+We found everything to be incredibly walkable and didn't get into a vehicle for our 2 days in Quebec City.

 See Fairmont Le Château Frontenac Hotel

 It sits atop the highest point in the city and, as its name suggests, many people think it’s a castle. (“Château” means “castle” in French.)
 But it’s a hotel and has been since its creation in the 1893.
-It was developed as a place for visitors who were coming to the train station to stay overnight.
-(The train station and Château de Frontenac have the same architect.)
+It was created for a place to stay overnight for visitors who were traveling via train to (or through) Quebec City.
+(The train station and Château de Frontenac share the same architect.)

 It’s a beautiful place to look out onto the St. Lawrence River.
-Château Frontenac also happens to be the narrowest place of the river.
+Château Frontenac also happens to look out to the narrowest place of the river.
 And “Quebec” means “where the river narrows.”
 So it’s ideal to see it from the boardwalk at the hotel!
 A must see waterfront view for your 2 day trip to Quebec City, really.

-Mikkel stayed in a room on the ninth floor of the hotel with dormer windows, a beautiful marble bathroom, customized bath products with her name printed on each bottle, and a fluffy welcoming bed.
+We stayed in a room on the ninth floor of the hotel with dormer windows, a beautiful marble bathroom, customized bath products with my name printed on each bottle, and a fluffy welcoming bed.
 The views from the ninth floor were beautiful.
-And the views from the ground floor (and inside) were just as impressive.
+And the views from the ground floor out (and inside) were just as impressive.